3nippo/mai-ml-homework/README.md

 # mai-ml-homework
-it's free real estate (for Samir only)
+It's free real estate (the following repository is intended for Samir only)